Reviews You Can Rely On

 These pedals landed in a very competitive portion of the price continuum.
 They were a well-designed, high-quality pedal that we felt was worth the asking price.
 Extensive CNC machining and silver accents after the anodizing process meant this pedal was far from a bunch of slapped together metal.

-funn python mountain bike flat pedal review - the large square platform of the funn python (left) gave our feet...
+funn python - the large square platform of the funn python (left) gave our feet...

 The large square platform of the Funn Python (left) gave our feet plenty of support and was plenty light.